netdata/netdata/collectors/statsd.plugin/README.md

 There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
 This makes statsd quite popular for custom application metrics.

-netdata is a fully featured statsd server.
+Netdata is a fully featured statsd server.
 It can collect statsd formatted metrics, visualize them on its dashboards, stream them to other Netdata servers or archive them to backend time-series databases.

 Netdata statsd is inside Netdata (an internal plugin, running inside the Netdata daemon), it is configured via `netdata.conf` and by-default listens on standard statsd ports (tcp and udp 8125 - yes, Netdata statsd server supports both tcp and udp at the same time).